ioanabirlan/Environmental-and-Energy-Policy-Impacts-OECD/README.md

-This dataset provides comprehensive panel data (2000-2019) on various environmental and energy metrics across two regions (Europe and America) with a focus on indicators that influence CO2 emissions.
+This dataset was developed my me and provides comprehensive panel data (2000-2019) on various environmental and energy metrics across two regions (Europe and America) with a focus on indicators that influence CO2 emissions.
 It includes data from **OECD statistics** and covers variables that serve as indicators of **smart urban development** and **governmental policies**.

 ## About the Dataset